francoisdevlin/config-expressions/examples/README.md

     'jdbc:h2:/used'

 ## 008 db connections
 This is an example from real life.
 The original file was approximately 360 lines of vanilla JSON.
 This replacement version comes in at about 40 lines.
-An order of magnitude improvment.
+An order of magnitude improvement.
 Not only is this a smaller file, but the real gains come when extending your system

 * Adding new environments is a breeze, it will only require adding a top level url
 * Adding a new database will usually require adding a user entry to the `*` locality